chowchunfu/Polybridge3/README.md

 ------------------------------------------------------------------------------------
 Written by chowchunfu

-This is a Truss Calculation Tool written in Python to execute Axial forces and stresses of some simple trusses.
+This is a Truss Calculation Tool written in Python to execute the axial forces and stresses of some simple trusses.
 It aims to give you a better view of stress behavior and to enhance your truss design skills.
 Using

 Required Python modules: numpy, tkinter.